 Japanese technology giant Panasonic has unveiled the world’s lightest, fully rugged handheld tablets, Toughpad FZ-F1, and FZ-N1, at the Mobile World Congress in Barcelona.

 The company, in a press statement, said these devices are ideal for transportation and logistics, manufacturing, retail, and healthcare market to manage inventory, delivery routing, parcel tracking, and more.

 On the launch of the device at MWC 2016, Jan Ruderman, Vice President, Business Mobility Group, Panasonic System Communications Company of North America, said, “Enterprise and government users are looking to do more with handheld tablets than ever before.”

-Panasonic Toughpad FZ-N1powered by Android will hit the retails stores by the end of March at an estimated street price of $1,499.00 (approximately Rs.
+Panasonic Toughpad FZ-N1powered by Android will hit the retail stores by the end of March at an estimated street price of $1,499.00 (approximately Rs.
 103,000).
-The company also plans to bring voice model in summer 2016 will run through Wi-Fi.
+The company also plans to bring a voice model in the summer of 2016 that will run through Wi-Fi.

-Users will also get built-in glove enabled, multi-touch and sunlight viewable display with a rain sensing mode that delivers accurate operation, even in inclement weather.
+Users will also get a built-in glove-enabled, multi-touch, and sunlight viewable display with a rain sensing mode that delivers accurate operation, even in inclement weather.